-The academic program is based on scientific and technological multidisciplinary knowledge that covers a very broad interdisciplinary field of expertise in the field of engineering physics for the implementation of materials, energy or complex systems.
+The Polytech Clermont-Ferrand Engineering Physics course is a scientific and technical training of excellence that covers a very broad interdisciplinary field of expertise in the field of physics for the implementation of materials, energy or complex systems.

 The program includes academic and practical sessions, research projects and internships.
 The objective of the projects is to reinforce the assimilation of the theoretical background tackled during the practical sessions.

 Four fundamental components

 - Solid formation in Engineering Sciences (characterization and shaping of materials, control and control of processes, process engineering, nuclear energy, ...) ;

 - Advanced teaching in Physics and Physico-Chemistry (condensed matter physics, physics of surfaces and interfaces, physico-chemistry of materials and solutions, nanoscience) ;

 - Conception and realization of a Project (industrial or research prototype) by implementing the pedagogy of innovation, autonomy, team-work and pramatism ;

 - Human and Social Sciences (expression, languages, economics, law, psychosociology, management).

 In the third and last year, engineering students can choose one of the following cursus :

 - Physics and Materials Engineering